Last week I got to see Portugal the Man in Heaven which was a bit of a change from the usual London concert venue.

-Thought i’d start off with possibly my favourite music venue in the world.
+Thought i’d start off with possibly my favourite concert venue in the world.
 I remember seeing The Killers there for their Radio 1 show and just being in awe at my surroundings.

 We’d got last minute tickets behind the stage which meant I was seeing exactly what the band were seeing and it was incredible.

 There are lots of different genres of music that can be seen at the Albert Hall.
 I’ve seen indie bands to classical music there – and I would really love to see some comedy there at some point.

 You can either buy tickets online or another good shout is seeing what tickets are left at the box office – then you can see exactly where your seat will be.

 I know this is a bit of a weird one because I know of so many people who literally despise the Academy but I really appreciate its floor which has a slope to it meaning you can stand anywhere and get a good view.
 Plus the sound there is always amazing.

 Loads of good bands are playing Brixton in the next coming months so it would be a good idea to see what’s coming up on the venue’s website.